Artistic License Nuclear Physics

 - Weak Nukes

 - In a few games in the series (notably the first Red Alert), nuclear missiles could barely destroy a tent when dropped right on it.
-Later games (and the original Command & Conquer) had much more powerful nukes (Nod's nuke in Command & Conquer 3: Tiberium Wars can punch a pretty good hole in a base).
+Later games (and Command & Conquer: Tiberian Dawn) had much more powerful nukes (Nod's nuke in Command & Conquer 3: Tiberium Wars can punch a pretty good hole in a base).

 - Speaking of C&C3, it features a Nod mission where the player must steal several nuclear warheads with a pretty pathetic force guarding them.
 If the player attacks the trucks the warheads detonate into a mushroom cloud.
 Hilariously, it doesn't even seem that the trucks themselves carry the active nukes; should one be killed, the game automatically drops a nuclear missile on it.
 What!?